ietf-rats-wg/eat/draft-ietf-rats-eat.md

 This specification adds two more top-level messages:

-* Unprotected JWT Claims Set (UJCS), {{UJCS}}
+* Unprotected JWT Claims Set (UJCS) {{UJCS}}
 * Detached EAT Bundle (DEB), {{DEB}}

-A DEB is simple structure to hold a collection of detached claims-sets and the EAT that separately provides integrity and authenticity protection for them.
+A DEB is structure to hold a collection of detached claims-sets and the EAT that separately provides integrity and authenticity protection for them.
 It can be either CBOR or JSON encoded.

 ## CDDL, CBOR and JSON

-An EAT can be encoded in either CBOR or JSON.
-The definition of each claim is such that it can be encoded either.
-Each token is either entirely CBOR or JSON, with only an exception for nested tokens.

-To implement composite attestation as described in the RATS architecture document, one token has to be nested inside another.
-It is also possible to construct composite Attestation Results (see below) which may be expressed as one token nested inside another.
-So as to not force each end-end attestation system to be all JSON or all CBOR, nesting of JSON-encoded tokens in CBOR-encoded tokens and vice versa is accommodated by this specification.
-This is the only place that CBOR and JSON can be mixed.
+This document defines Concise Binary Object Representation (CBOR) {{RFC4949}} and Javascript Object Notation (JSON) JSON {{ECMAScript}} encoding for an EAT.
+All claims in an EAT MUST use the same encoding except where explicitly allowed.
+It is explicitly allowed for a nested token to be of a different encoding.
+Some claims expliclity contain objects and messages that may use a different encoding than the enclosing EAT.

+This specification uses Concise Data Definition Language (CDDL) {{RFC8610}} for all definitions.
-This specification formally uses CDDL, {{RFC8610}}, to define each claim.
-The implementor interprets the CDDL to come to either the CBOR {{RFC8949}} or JSON {{ECMAScript}}
+The implementor interprets the CDDL to come to either the CBOR or JSON encoding.
-representation.
 In the case of JSON, Appendix E of {{RFC8610}} is followed.
 Additional rules are given in {{jsoninterop}} where Appendix E is insufficient.

 The CWT and JWT specifications were authored before CDDL was available and did not use CDDL.
 This specification includes a CDDL definition of most of what is defined in {{RFC8392}}.